Anubhav (1971 film): Plot

 Meeta Sen (Tanuja) and Amar Sen (Sanjeev Kumar) have been married for several years.
 Due to Amar's hectic work schedule, the couple did not have children, as there was no time for intimacy.
 Meeta decides to take matters into her own hands, gets rid of the servants, save for Hari (A. K. Hangal), and decides to run the household on her own.
 This gets the couple to be closer, and eventually they do get intimate.
 And then Meeta's old flame Shashi Bhushan (Dinesh Thakur) not only re-enters Meeta's life, but also gets employed in the same organization as Amar, throwing their marriage again in jeopardy.
 One day while at home, Amar and Shashi discuss their work and Amar says that he'll join the office from tomorrow because he's recovered now from his flu.
 While Shashi leaves, Amar sees him talking with his wife.
 The next day, he asks Meeta to call for Shashi in an intimidating and arrogant tone, after Shashi leaves, Amar confronts Meeta and she explains their past relationship to him.
 Amar leaves the house without saying anything and asks Shashi to resign, though Shashi already has written his resignation letter because he sees himself as a reason of upheaval in their lives.
 Knowing this, Amar says that "the past comes between us only when we aren't able to live the present completely".
 After reaching home, Amar tries to tell Meeta, but she circumlocutes in an amusing manner and says that she has understood and tells him that she has understood that he has understood.
 The movie ends with them embracing each other.
+The movie was shot in Tanuja's flat on Altamount Rd, Mumbai.